1. Home

 Your Internet Service provider could be monitoring your activity to ensure you’re not violating their terms and conditions.
 If they suspect you are, they might react by sending you infringement notices, throttling down your speed or even interrupting your service.
 A VPN will prevent your ISP from seeing what you’re doing by encrypting your data.
 As an additional benefit, using a VPN can give you access to geo-blocked content by masquerading your location.

 With so many VPN suppliers, choosing the best can be a daunting task.
 Here are a few important factors to consider.
-A fast connection speeds will prevent buffering, a no-logging policy will further protect your privacy, no usage restrictions will let you access any content at full speed and software that is available for multiple platforms will let you use any device you want.
+A fast VPN connection speeds will prevent buffering, a no-logging policy will further protect your privacy, no usage restrictions will let you access any content at full speed and software that is available for multiple platforms will let you use any device you want.

 Hide Your Kodi Traffic with NordVPN